b2220333/suturo_docs/components/manipulation.rst

 The action server uses the names of a controller's inputs to automatically determine which link's of the robot should be queried for by the algorithm.
 If an input is meant to be used for collision avoidance, it's name must follow this naming convention :code:`COLL:(L|W):[LINK NAME]`.
 The :code:`L` and :code:`W` define whether this input is supplying the point on the robot's link or in the world.
 The :code:`LINK NAME` needs to be the name of a link defined by the robot's URDF.

-Collision Avoidance
+Closest Point Query System
 ----------
-What does it do:
-The collision avoidance tries do avoid collisions with point clouds.
-The point clouds are converted to octrees to accelerate this process.
-This is done by the Octomap_server package.
-After that the collision avoidance finds the closest cell of the octree to each link of the collision query.
-If this distance drops under a certain threshold it is maximized to avoid the collision.

-Usage:
+The closest point query system finds the closest points between a robot link and the environment.
+The environment is represented as point clouds, which are converted to octrees to accelerate query process.
+The query process is executed once every controller update cycle and its results are input into the current controller through designated inputs.
+The points can be used for a very simple collision avoidance mechanism, that enforces a safety margin between the points.

+..
 Additionally to the Actionserver you have to launch the octomap_server package.
 You can do that by running roslaunch suturo_action_server octomap_mapping.launch.
 The octomap_server package listens for point clouds on the topic */kinect_head/depth_registered/points*.
 This can be changed in the launch file.
 After the octomap_server was launched the Actionserver should automatically use the collision avoidance for controllers with collision queries.

 Testing and Tools
 =================